EdwardLu2018/STM32-From-Scratch/README.md

 # STM32-From-Scratch
-Playing around with an STM32F103 microcontroller firmware.
+Programming an STM32F103 microcontroller at the register level.
 Writing my own minimal HAL and eventually a simple RTOS.

 Written mostly in C.